 As described above, explanations are crucial for building calibrated trust.
 However, offering an explanation of an AI system can be a challenge in and of itself.
 Because AI is inherently probabilistic, extremely complicated, and making decisions based on multiple signals, it can limit the types of possible explanations.

 Often, the rationale behind a particular AI prediction is unknown or too complex to be summarized into a simple sentence that users with limited technical knowledge can readily understand.
-Therefore, in many cases the best approach is not to attempt to explain everything – just the aspects that impact user trust and decision-making.
+In many cases the best approach is not to attempt to explain everything – just the aspects that impact user trust and decision-making.
 Even this can be hard to do, but there are lots of techniques to consider.

 Explain what’s important

 Partial explanations clarify a key element of how the system works or expose some of the data sources used for certain predictions.
 Partial explanations intentionally leave out parts of the system’s function that are unknown, highly complex, or simply not useful.
 Note that progressive disclosures can also be used together with partial explanations to give curious users more detail.

 You can see some example partial explanations below for an AI-driven plant classification app.

 Describe the system or explain the output